PaddyThePaddy/cal/README.md

 | rev   | Reverse bytes in an integer or characters in an string                                      |

 # Multiple shortcuts
-Adding character k, m, g, t, p after a decimal integer multiplys its value.
+Adding character k, m, g, t, p after a decimal integer multiply its value.

 | Shortcut | Multiple                |
 | -------- | ----------------------- |